 Easter Saturday is observed only in the Australian Capital Territory, New South Wales, Northern Territory, South Australia, and Victoria

 An employee can work a maximum of 38 hours a week unless the employer asks them to work reasonable extra hours.

-Awards, enterprise agreements, and other registered agreements set out any:
+Awards, enterprise agreements, and other registered agreements set out in any:

 An employer can roster a full-time employee to average the employee’s hours over more than a week.
 This means the employee may work more than 38 hours one week, but less in another.

 The overtime rate is different for each award, registered agreement, and contract.
 Employees should be aware of their overtime rate to ensure they are being paid correctly.
 An employee can refuse to work overtime if the request is unreasonable.
 Some employers allow employees to take paid time off instead of receiving overtime pay.
 This is known as ‘time in lieu’, ‘time off in lieu’, or ‘TOIL’.

 Probation periods are often implemented at the start of the employment relationship.
-Employers can decide the length of the probation period which can range from a few weeks to a few months.
+Employers can decide the length of the probation period, which can range from a few weeks to a few months.
 The common practice is between three to six months.
-During this period, full-time and part-time employees are entitled to accrue and access paid leave entitles such as annual and sick leave.
+During this period, full-time and part-time employees are entitled to accrue and access paid leave entitlements such as annual and sick leave.
 Employers must notify employees if they do not pass their probation.

 The Fair Work Act 2009 refers to a Minimum Employment Period which is determined by the amount of time the employee has worked in the business and the size of the business.
 If the employee has met the minimum employment period, the employee has access to unfair dismissal which is the minimum period that an employee must be engaged for before they may have access to an unfair dismissal claim if their employment is terminated by the employer.
 For a small business with less than 15 employees, this is 12 months, otherwise, it is six months.